Home > Strategy Index > Synthetic Position

 On expiration in July, if XYZ stock is instead trading at $30, the long JUL 40 call will expire worthless while the short JUL 40 put will expire in the money and be worth $1000.
 Buying back this short put will require $1000 and together with the initial $50 debit taken when entering the trade, the trader's loss comes to $1050.
 This amount closely approximates the $1000 loss of the corresponding long stock position.

-There is a more aggressive version of this strategy where both the call and put options involved are out-of-the-money.
+There is a less aggressive version of this strategy where both the call and put options involved are out-of-the-money.
 While a larger upside movement of the underlying stock price is required to accrue large profits, this alternative strategy does provide more room for error.

 The companion strategy to the synthetic long stock is the synthetic short stock.
 Unlike the synthetic long stock which merely simulates the long stock position, the synthetic short stock is deemed to be superior to the actual short sale of the underlying for a number of important reasons.